 3 Cups chicken, pork, or vegetable stock (you can also use the Hominy soaking liquid for a stronger corn flavor)

 2 Cups prepared Rancho Gordo Hominy (soak in water for 6-10 hours, strain and add to a large pot covered with 2 inches of water, bring to a boil and reduce heat to a simmer until it “blooms”, about 1-2 hours.)

 Fresh cilantro, sliced radish, lime and crumbled Cotijo cheese to garnish

 In a dutch oven or heavy bottom stock pot, heat the cooking oil/fat until it simmers.
+While the oils is heating up, throughly dry the chicken skin with a paper towel.
 Caramelize the skin of the chicken legs for a few minutes on each side.
 Remove when golden brown and set aside.

 Sauté the onion in the cooking oil/fat until translucent, then add the minced garlic, dried oregano, cumin, and crushed coriander.
 Sauté until the garlic and spices become fragrant.

 Add the stock or soaking liquid, bay leaves and the chicken.
 Settle the legs (or thighs) into the pot so that they are almost submerged and bring the ingredients to a simmer.